redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * In some cases, the transaction can be refactored to be an entity itself;
   and, in general, aggregates can be created freely for just one use case

+## Chapter 7

+* The input to a workflow should always be a domain object, typically a command (e.g., PlaceOrder)

+* A command can have common fields, so instead of defining them in every command, use a separate type:

+      type Command<'data> =
+        { Data: 'data
+          Timestamp: DateTime
+          UserId: string }

+  so now a workflow-specific command can be defined as

+      type PlaceOrder = Command<UnvalidatedOrder>

+* When an object (e.g., Order) can be in different states, this may be modeled by creating a type for each state, then combining them into a choice type

+* When designing the domain model, it helps to think in terms of state machines

+* Implement each state with a type, storing any data necessary inside it, and combine all the states into a single choice type

+* A function can take the choice type and decide how to move one state to the next, depending on what the function does